andrewgp/jQueryNumberFormatter/README.md

 A jQuery Number Formatter Plugin.

-(Mostly migrated from google code, will be missing latest unit testing.
-Will be updated in next few weeks to tidy up a few things post migration.)
+(Mostly migrated from google code @ https://code.google.com/archive/p/jquery-numberformatter/.
+Readme needs updating for clarity.)

 This plugin is a number formatting and parsing plugin for jQuery.